ilyashusain/Kubernetes_Ansible_Job/README.md

 Create a pair of ssh keys for our master node with ```ssh-keygen```, and paste the public key into the ```authorized_keys``` folder for this same master node.
 Next, copy the internal ip for the master node into ```/etc/ansible/hosts``` file.
 Ansible now has access to the master node.

 *NOTE:* This practice is unconventional, since ansible is used to configure slave nodes, but we will do this exercise for educational purposes.
-The carry-over to other use cases is clear e.g. configuring nginx for pods on other vms.
+The carry-over to other use cases is clear e.g. configuring nginx for pods on slave nodes.

 Create an ansible role called ```nginx_jenkins``` and create a task that will ssh into the nginx pod and configure the nginx.conf file for us.
 The script for the role is pasted below: